forfuturellc/bara/_docs/introduction.md

 # Introduction

-Transport Notification Service (TNS) is a web service that offers public data concerning transport routes.
+Bara is a Transport Notification Service (TNS) that offers public data concerning transport routes.

 The service consumes user-generated relevant data.
 This data may further